onera/Cassiopee/Transform/doc/source/Transform.rst

     ..
 A1.O0.D0

     Split a set of M grids into N parts of same size roughly, provided M < N.

     Argument multigrid enables to ensure the multigrid level by the splitting, provided the input grids are of that multigrid level.

+    For the pyTree version, boundary conditions and matching connectivity are split.

+    Exists also as in place version (_splitNParts) that modifies a and returns None.
+In this case, a must be a pyTree.

     :param a:  list of grids
     :type  a:  [list of arrays] or [list of zones, base, pyTree]